 Skullcandy Grind Fuel: Review

-Written by Deepak Bhagat, In Earbuds, Published On
+Written by Alison Lurie, In Earbuds, Updated On

 On paper, Skullcandy’s Grind Fuel truly wireless earphones look good, with a price tag of $99.99, a long battery life, and EQ and voice controls that can be changed with an app.
-But the only thing that makes these headphones stand out is that they have a bass-heavy sound profile.
-Anker’s Soundcore Life P3 earphones are our Editors’ Choice because they have great sound quality and good noise cancellation for the price.
+But the only thing these headphones stand out is their bass-heavy sound profile.
+Anker’s Soundcore Life P3 earphones are our Editors’ Choice because they have excellent sound quality and good noise cancellation for the price.
 However, Skullcandy’s Push Active in-ears offer the same features in a more workout-friendly design for $20 less.

 Skullcandy Grind Fuel Specifications